 “Nice to meet you.”

 We got back on the road.
-And as I puffed on my cigarette and stared at the stars, I listened in on their conversation.
+And as I stared out the window, I listened in on their conversation.
 Rose and Ashley had a thing back in high school.
-They had to break up because their parents didn’t approve.
+Many nights were spent over at Ashley’s house.
+And the funny thing is, her parents never noticed their relationship.
+Until they did.
+Which made them both have to break up.

 Apparently, Isaac was a college student who always threw parties whenever he had the chance.
 He was also a known drug dealer.
 But he didn’t just sell weed.
 And he didn’t sell any of the hard stuff.
 His specialty was psychedelics.
 He grew shrooms, he made cultures of them, and he even sold the spores.
 And, he was in the process of learning how to synthesize acid.
-But it’d take a chemistry degree to do that.
+But I called bullshit.
+It’d take a chemistry degree to do that.

 The three of us arrived at Isaac’s house.
 And as I stepped outside, I immediately noticed something.
 There was a shirtless guy on the roof, clutching a rifle.
+He had wide, beady eyes, and some muscle.
+A buzzcut, too.
 “What are you doing up there?”
 I asked.

 “Oh, don’t you worry.”
 He said.
 “I’m just protecting you guys.”